-Music producers today have never had it so good.
-With modern laptops now boasting the kinds of performance once the preserve of high-end desktop PCs, producers and performers can now effectively pack their entire studio into a bag and take it wherever their heart desires.
+It’s a good time to be a music producer.
+With modern laptops now boasting the kinds of performance once the preserve of specialist desktop PCs, producers and performers can now effectively carry an entire studio in a backpack.

-Apple has traditionally led the way with creative-focused laptops, with its MacBook Pro line-up having had the market cornered for a while.
-That is changing though, with Windows-based systems now proving more than capable as an alternative.
+While Apple has traditionally led the way with creative-focused laptops, that is changing; Windows-based systems are now proving more than capable as an alternative.
 Leading the charge is the Dell XPS range, which rubbishes the notion that Apple has the monopoly on slick design.
 But are they as geared towards music production as a MacBook?
 Let’s take a look at the evidence.

-- These are the best PCs for music production right now
+- Need a studio machine?
+These are the best laptops for music production

 - Explore the latest MacBook Pro deals